yumoxu/querysum/README.md

 You can specify QA config in `src/frame/bert_qa/qa_config.py`.

 For passage-level QA (i.e., MRC), use `src/frame/bert_passage/infer.py`.

-Trained models used in the paper can be downloaded [here](https://drive.google.com/file/d/1lOb9ECZa_fsYCI7Q41xMQjL0fzFvpkkD/view?usp=sharing).

 ### Summarization
 In `src/frame/centrality/centrality_qa_tfidf_hard.py`, run the following methods in order (or at once):